Costa Coffee Logo

 The logo uses an unusual shade of Monarch red (medium-dark rose red).
 This is a warm, rich color.
 It points to the premium quality, good roasting, and passion for making their favorite drink, which the brothers put into their work.
 Also, red is a symbol of Britain and hints at the homeland of coffee shops.
 Fresh coffee berries also have a red color.

-The white color on the logo is a symbol of organic and sustainable products (beans are Rainforest Alliance certified) and beautiful foam and milk.
+The white color in the logo symbolizes organic and sustainable products (beans are Rainforest Alliance-certified) and beautiful foam and milk.
 The contrasting combination of white and red indicates the bright, rich taste of Costa blends.

 Costa Coffee Symbol